mlabs-haskell/hydra-auction-onchain/docs/spec.md

 The oracle validator is also a native script based on the same PKH that the policy.
-Outputs under this validator can be desptoyed by the oracle's owner, whenever desired.
+Outputs under this validator can be destroyed by the oracle's owner, whenever desired.

 Currently the following token names and datatypes are used in the protocol.